germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 to each DMember ownership of an MLS group that they then operate as a Send Group.
 The Send Group owner can export secrets from other groups owned by DMembers and import such secrets as added randomness into their own Send Group through use of epochal Proposal messages.
-The Send Group owner can also update leaf nodes of other DMembers, as those DMembers publish new public keys in their own send group.
-This enables each Send Group to include entropy and fresh public keys from other receive-only members of their Send Group, providing for both PCS and FS without the need to reach global consensus on ordering of updates.
+The Send Group owner can also Update leaf nodes of other DMembers; if updating the leaf nodes of other DMembers within the owner's Send Group, the owner MUST use the public keys published by the respective DMember within their own Send Group.
+This enables each Send Group to include entropy and fresh public keys from other receive-only members of their Send Group, providing for both PCS and FS without the need to reach global consensus on ordering of Updates.

 ## Meeting MLS Delivery Service Requirements